 On January 22, 2007, we entered into an employment agreement with Dr. Dennis E. Hruby, our Vice President and Chief Scientific Officer, which agreement was most recently amended on December 21, 2011 (such employment agreement, as so amended the "Amended Hruby Agreement").
-The current employment agreement expires on January 22, 2015 and will renew for additional one (1) year periods unless notice of non-renewal is given.
+The current employment agreement expired on January 22, 2015 was extended through January 22, 2016, and will renew for additional one (1) year periods unless notice of non-renewal is given.
 Pursuant to the Amended Hruby Agreement, Dr. Hruby's base salary was adjusted to an annual amount of \$500,000, subject to any cost of living adjustments as may be approved by the Board of Directors, and an annual cash bonus, the target of which is \$250,000, as determined by the Board of Directors in its sole discretion.
-Dr. Hruby's base salary was adjusted to \$530,450 effective January 1, 2014.
+Dr. Hruby's base salary was adjusted to \$546,364 effective January 1,2015.

 In a prior period, Dr. Hruby was eligible for a one-time additional bonus equal to \$350,000 of which \$100,000 was paid in 2011.
-The remainder of the one-time bonus was to be paid upon the earlier of: (i) approval by FDA of a New Drug Application for Arestvyr for a smallpox or orthopox treatment indication consistent with the contract line items in the BARDA Contract; (ii) approval of a Marketing Authorization Application by the European Medicines Agency for Arestvyr for a smallpox or orthopox treatment indication; or (iii) approval by FDA of an Emergency Use Authorization, or a similar designation such as a contingency Investigational New Drug ("IND"), that would permit use of ST-246 for the treatment of smallpox or another orthopox virus disease in case of a public health emergency.
-In late 2012, in advance of the first delivery of Arestvyr, the Company obtained a contingency IND.
+The remainder of the one-time bonus was to be paid upon the earlier of: (i) approval by FDA of a New Drug Application for Tecovirimat, also known as ST-246, for a smallpox or orthopox treatment indication consistent with the contract line items in the BARDA Contract; (ii) approval of a Marketing Authorization Application by the European Medicines Agency for Tecovirimat for a smallpox or orthopox treatment indication; or (iii) approval by FDA of an Emergency Use Authorization, or a similar designation such as a contingency Investigational New Drug ("IND"), that would permit use of ST-246 for the treatment of smallpox or another orthopox virus disease in case of a public health emergency.
+In late 2012, in advance of the first delivery of Tecovirimat, the Company obtained a contingency IND.
 The remaining \$250,000 portion of such one-time \$350,000 bonus was paid in 2013.